blockchainsllc/in3/docs/0_home.md

 At the moment we offer these modules; other implementations are supported by different hardware modules.

-1. [curl](#module-transport-curl): module with a dependency on curl, which executes these requests and supports HTTPS.
+1. [transport_curl](#module-transport-curl): module with a dependency on curl, which executes these requests and supports HTTPS.
 This module runs a standard OS with curl installed.
+2. [transport_http](#module-transport-http): module with no dependency, but a very basic http-implementation (no https-support)

 #### API